JvanKatwijk/qt-dab/README.md

 Qt-DAB-3.5 is software for Linux and Raspberry Pi for listening to terrestrial Digital Audio Broadcasting (DAB and DAB+).
 Qt-DAB is accompanied by its little sister dabMini and the other brother dab-2, all built on the same set of sources.

 --------------------------------------------------------------------
-Note on Windows
+DISCLAIMER (for use on Windows)
 --------------------------------------------------------------------

-While Windows is probably a very good OS, it seems my way of programming and Windows are incompatible.
+While Windows is probably a very good OS, it seems that my way of programming and Windows are incompatible.
 I develop under Linux and cross-compile for windows.
 Linux development is simple: if something is wrong - and that happens from time to time - it is always relatively